ASaiM/documentation/framework/workflows/microbiota_data_analyses.rst

 This workflow produces accurate and precise taxonomic assignations, multi-level functional results and taxonomically-related metabolism information, as described in the :ref:`validation section <framework-validation>`.

 This workflow is built for single-end raw sequences.
 If you want to analyze paired-end sequences, we advise you to assemble them using one of :ref:`available tool for paired-end assembly <framework-tools-preprocessing-assemble>`.

+HUMAnN2 databases have to be downloaded before running this workflow.
+It must be done once.
+Check the :ref:`framework usage <framework-use-launch>` for more information.